Intrinsic motivation (artificial intelligence): Achievement, affiliation and power models

 Other intrinsic motives that have been modelled computationally include achievement, affiliation and power motivation.
 These motives can be implemented as functions of probability of success or incentive.
 Populations of agents can include individuals with different profiles of achievement, affiliation and power motivation, modelling population diversity and explaining why different individuals take different actions when faced with the same situation.

+Beyond achievement, affiliation and power

+A more recent computational theory of intrinsic motivation attempts to explain a large variety of psychological findings based on such motives.
+Notably this model of intrinsic motivation goes beyond just achievement, affiliation and power, by taking into consideration other important human motives.
+Empirical data from psychology were computationally simulated and accounted for using this model.

 Intrinsically Motivated Learning

 Intrinsically motivated (or curiosity-driven) learning is an emerging research topic in artificial intelligence and developmental robotics that aims to develop agents that can learn general skills or behaviours, that can be deployed to improve performance in extrinsic tasks, such as acquiring resources.
 Intrinsically motivated learning has been studied as an approach to autonomous lifelong learning in machines and open-ended learning in computer game characters.
 In particular, when the agent learns a meaningful abstract representation, a notion of distance between two representations can be used to gauge novelty, hence allowing for an efficient exploration of its environment.
 Despite the impressive success of deep learning in specific domains (e.g. AlphaGo), many in the field (e.g. Gary Marcus) have pointed out that the ability to generalise remains a fundamental challenge in artificial intelligence.
 Intrinsically motivated learning, although promising in terms of being able to generate goals from the structure of the environment without externally imposed tasks, faces the same challenge of generalisation – how to reuse policies or action sequences, how to compress and represent continuous or complex state spaces and retain and reuse the salient features that have been learnt.